Abusive Head Trauma

 A doctor may also do tests to rule out other possible causes of the child's symptoms.
 For example, a lumbar puncture checks the spinal fluid for signs of meningitis.
 Blood tests may be done to check for internal injuries or to rule out other conditions, such as rare blood disorders.

 A doctor who suspects abusive head trauma must report it to the local child welfare office and police.

 A child with abusive head trauma needs to be in the hospital, sometimes in an intensive care unit (ICU).
 Oxygen therapy may be used to help the child breathe.
 Doctors may give the child medicine to help ease brain swelling.
 Sometimes a cooling mattress will help lower the child's body temperature and reduce brain swelling.

 Depending on the symptoms, doctors may try seizure medicine, physical therapy, or other treatments.
 A child who has severe bleeding in the brain may need surgery.

-What should you do if you suspect shaken baby syndrome?
+What should you do if you suspect abusive head trauma?

 Young children can't defend themselves, so it is up to adults who care to protect them.
 If you suspect abuse and the child is not in immediate danger:

 - Call local child protective services or the police.